-“Within these four walls, you’re home”, is the mantra of this new Notting Hill restaurant and bar.
+“Within these four walls, you’re home”, is the mantra of this restaurant and bar in Notting Hill.

 Prepare to settle in, because once you’ve tried the food you might not leave the house again.

 The Residency has nested in the space formerly occupied by GBK at 50 Westbourne Grove.
 In an area teeming with restaurants and bars it could be hard to stand out, but The Residency promises to deliver a unique offering combining music, drinks and dining.